 The authors in [11] carry out a simulation study on a DOCSIS upstream scheduling discipline using the CableLabs simulation tool, the Common Simulation Framework (CSF) version 12 [12].
 They analyzed the prioritized FCFS discipline whereby CMs are identified by their priorities in addition to their SIDs.
 When a request for BW arrives at the CMTS, it is queued in its corresponding priority buffer.
 When generating the next MAP, the CMTS first schedules, in order of time, events until the maximum number of information elements is reached (this is a set value) then it schedules all grants for requests in order of their priority until all appropriate upstream mini-slots are used up.
 They found a maximum (offered load exceeds upstream channel capacity) upstream throughput efficiency without use of concatenation of about 77% with large packet sizes and only 61% for small packet sizes.
-They also found that small packet sizes exhibited high access delay, however the delay can be reduced with concatenation.
-For long packet sizes, they concluded that the user-perceived QoS is heavily dependent on the prioritization mechanism used as access delays were favorable.
+They also found that small packet sizes, they concluded that the user-perceived QoS is heavily dependent on the prioritization mechanism used as access delays were favorable.